motomedialab/laravel-google-signin/README.md

 <x-google-signin::button />
 ```

+And that's it,

-## Getting your Google Client ID and Secret
+### Getting your Google Client ID and Secret

-To get your Google Client ID and Secret, you need to create a new project in the Google Developer Console.
+If you haven't already, you need to get your Google Client ID and Secret from the developer console.

 1. Go to the [Google Developer Console](https://console.developers.google.com/)
 2. Create a new project (or utilise an existing one)